Childhood & Youth

 With a degree in Childhood and Youth, you will be able to enter a number of careers, including youth and community work, local government, housing, health or educational sectors and the criminal justice and legal system as researchers, administrators or managers.

-Successful graduates will also be able to study for postgraduate degrees that give them a specific expertise in a field of Childhood and Youth.
-Childhood and Youth graduates will also be particularly well qualified to apply for MA in Social Work.
+Successful graduates will also be able to study for postgraduate degrees such as a Masters degree in Social Work.

 Enhancement opportunities